HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

   sql_file="valid_html_lang.sql",
 ) }}

 It's encouraging to see that 82.7% of mobile websites do have a `lang` attribute, and within that group, 99.4% have a valid value.
 There's still room for improvement given this is a Level A conformance issue under WCAG 2.1.
 To meet this success criteria, one can put the `lang` attribute in the `<html>` tag with a <a hreflang="en" href="https://www.w3.org/WAI/standards-guidelines/act/rules/bf051a/#known-primary-language-tag">known primary language tag</a>.
-The <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/lang">`lang` attribute</a> is a global attribute and can be set on other tags as well in case the web page has content in more than one language.
+The [`lang` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/lang) is a global attribute and can be set on other tags as well in case the web page has content in more than one language.
 It's important to define the correct language for a website.
 In cases where people copy a template to create a website, there is sometimes a discrepancy between the language used in the website's content and the `lang="en"` attribute used in the code.

 ### User preference